 To really activate or kick start the vigorous growth of the microbes, you can mix in some wheat bran or rice bran.
 The starch in these things are like the bait to attract the little creatures.
 Over time, these will also be the food source for their development.

 To store your EM liquid culture, avoid direct sunlight or freezing temperatures.
 Some Lactobacillus specie like the L.casei Shirota will go into hibernation in temperatures about 5-10C (41-50F), meaning, they are still alive but just in sleep mode.
 When they're put in an environment around 37C (98.6F), they'll be awake & get to work again.
-A wine refrigerator around the 50s F is perfect for storing these for long use.
+A wine refrigerator around the 50s F (10s C) is perfect for storing these for long use.
 Too hot or freezing temps may kill them.

 Thanks to the discovery & research of EM by Dr Teruo Higa in the late 1990s, much of the problem with the foul smell of garbage waste, the space to bury waste or the energy input used has been solved quite beautifully.

 Kudos to him & a lot more people who are actually applying these ideas in their gardens.
 Some have turned nearly zero-waste by composting their own stuff.
 Have a great compost pile with BSF and EM, and enjoy your greens & veggies!
-No one can stop us anymore from composting because of the smelly smell.

 Share or pin this post!